nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `sort`<br>
        Expected: The whole list of fosterers will be sorted alphabetically.
 Command success message is shown.

-2. Deleting fosterers while only some fosterers are shown follows similar test cases.

 ### Viewing Statistics of Fosterers
 1. Viewing statistics of available fosterers
    1. Prerequisites: List all fosterers using the list or find command.
 At least 1 fosterer in the list.